Veridise/AuditHub-Client/README.md

 Any option that can be set via an environment variable, also lists the corresponding environment variable name in the help text.

+# Verifying connectivity

+Once you receive your credentials, enable them in the shell environment and run: `ah get-my-profile`.

+This should output information about your user profile in AuditHub, and can help verify the validity of your credentials.

 # API Usage
 If you would like to use this module as a library, utilized by your own Python code, you can import the corresponding function from the API call you are interested in.